 In his latest post Barry Adams, founder of Polemic Digital, talks time management.
-You can check out Barry’s other posts on starting your own business here.

 As I’m typing this I should actually be working on a digital strategy.
 It’s not that I don’t want to write the strategy – on the contrary, the client in question is absolutely lovely and has a great brand with much potential – but sometimes I just need to tick off the easy things on my to-do list before I can move on to the big tasks.
 And for me, writing a blog post is relatively easy, especially when I’ve a great topic to write about.